joe-sharp/ZoeDreams/README.md

 <h1 align="center">Hi 👋, I'm Kara Rawson</h1>

-##### I started creating computers and video games in 1994.
+##### I started creating computers and video games back in 1994.
 Gaming and developing `Tools`, `Graphics`, and `Games` with a concentration in Rendering, Automation, Monitoring and Debugging are my favorite activities.
 My other passions include writing, designing, and creating `Stories`, `Scripts`, and `Mechanics` for Video Games, Movies, Applications, and Virtual Realty.
 My greatest passion is having fun.

 <hr/>